Kandahar (2023 film)

 Kandahar, titled Mission Kandahar in Canada, is a 2023 American spy action thriller film directed by Ric Roman Waugh and written by Mitchell LaFortune.
 The film stars Gerard Butler (who is also a producer) and features a supporting cast that includes Ali Fazal, Navid Negahban, Bahador Foladi, Nina Toussaint-White, Tom Rhys Harries, Vassilis Koukalani, Mark Arnold, Corey Johnson, and Travis Fimmel.
 Loosely based on actual events, the story follows a CIA operative and his translator who flee Afghanistan after their covert mission is exposed.

-The film was released in theaters on May 26, 2023 by Open Road Films.
+The film was released in theaters on May 26, 2023, by Open Road Films.

 Plot

 Tom Harris is a freelance undercover operative working for the CIA to insert malware into a secret Iranian nuclear research facility.
 Tom's cover is a field technician for a Swiss communications contractor.
 His mission is successful, and the malware causes the facility to self destruct, preventing the Iranians from acquiring more nuclear bombs.

 The Iranian government has been monitoring a British journalist Luna Cujai.
 She receives evidence from a whistleblower of the CIA's ongoing sabotage of Iran's nuclear programs.
-After the facility is destroyed, she is arrested by an Iranian security agency led by Farzad.
+After the facility is destroyed, she is abducted by an Iranian agents overseen by Colonel Farzad Asadi.
 She tells the Iranians she suspects a link between the facility's destruction and the Swiss contractor because their contracts are next to government sites.
 The next day, Harris's partner in the operation, Oliver, is killed by the Iranian Special Forces after both Oliver and Harris's identity are compromised.

 Tom leaves Iran en route to London via Dubai.
 While in Dubai, his flight to London is delayed, and he visits his CIA handler, Roman Chalmers.
 Roman is a Muslim convert, living under the outward pretense of a Dubai socialite, a lifestyle he secretly despises.
 Roman claims to have delayed the flight to force this meeting.
 Tom accepts Roman's lucrative CIA contract for a job in Herat, Afghanistan.

 After he arrives in Herat, due to an intelligence leak, the news names Tom as the operative responsible for the destruction of the nuclear facility.
 With his cover now blown, the mission in Herat is aborted.
 Roman directs Tom and his Afghan-American translator Mohammad "Mo" Doud to an extraction point in Kandahar.
 Farzad and Pakistani security services learn Tom is in Herat, and each sends operatives to apprehend him, with Pakistan wanting to ransom Tom to the highest bidder.
 Tom and Mo are chased by Farzad and ISI agent Kahil Nassir but they elude both pursuing parties and escape to the desert.